Yoast/wordpress-seo/readme.txt

 = 17.5 =
 Release Date: November 2nd, 2021

 Say hello to Yoast SEO 17.5!
 Or maybe γεια would fit better, as this release introduces Greek readability support.
 Plus: you’ll also be able to find | and ~ title separators again.
 Happy updating!
-Read more about what's new in Yoast SEO 17.5 in [our release post](https://yoa.st/release-17-5)!
+Read more about what's new in Yoast SEO 17.5 in [our release post in English](https://yoa.st/release-17-5) or [our release post in Spanish](https://yoa.st/release-17-5-spanish)!

 Enhancements: